 Bravery is a quality of courage in the face of adversity.
 Life on earth has a way of developing this quality by bringing one problems to solve of all kinds, from relationship issues to financial stress.
 Most people who are brave are unaware of it.
-It is something one does or is, in the face of perceived or not perceived danger, but it is not something to be proud of.
-It is just something one does or is.
+It is something one does or is, in the face of perceived or not perceived danger.

 A WARRIOR HAS INTEGRITY

 This means a warrior has all the pieces of his or her life in order, and they all fit together well.
-There is no one aspect that is out of alignment or out of integrity, as it is said.
+There is no one aspect that is out of alignment or out of integrity.
 All parts work together synergistically to achieve the goal.
 The entire being is coordinated or integrated, in other words.

 Integrity is a whole systems coordination and quality that means that all the parts are interconnected and function well together.
 Few have this quality, by the way, and it is well worth developing.
-The Roy Masters exercise is excellent to assist this development, which will serve you well at all times.
+The Pushing Down Exercise, along with a complete nutritional balancing program, is excellent to assist this development, which will serve you well at all times.

 Integrity is discerning, careful but not overly cautious, with good judgment most of the time, and waiting if you do not know what to do.
 It is a deep faith that the answers will be found, so one need not fret and worry too much, but keep asking for help, clarity and wisdom, and the answers will come.
 This is integrity in a nutshell, although much more could be written about it.
-See the article entitled Integrity for more.
+For more, see the article entitled Integrity.